 - Contact Matt Miller, Social Media Marketing Specialist, for assistance in determining which, if any, social media channels are right for you and your area.

 - Work with Marcom to ensure proper SU branding for your social media sites and to help gain followers.

 Guidelines and Policies

 Once you’ve established a social media presence connected to Seattle University, you will need to adhere to the following guidelines.
-If you have any questions or concerns, please do not hesitate to contact Sarah Hyde in Marcom.
+If you have any questions or concerns, please do not hesitate to contact Matt Miller in Marketing Communications.